 There’s one struggle that EVERY home baker faces more often that we would like to… This struggle is none other than overworking ourselves.

-The struggle gets especially hard to micromanage when you are baking part time on top of a normal day job.
+The struggle gets especially hard to micromanage when you are baking part time on top of a normal day job, right?

 So I’ve asked some of my amazing Instagram friends (7 of them), who also bake from home, how they plan their home bakery’s work schedule.

-Some are single, some only bake part time, some have up to 4 kids ranging from infants to college students!
+Some are single, some only bake part-time, and some have up to 4 kids ranging from infants to college students!

 I’ll first share what they had to say and then lastly include my own schedule, plus a summary of key points that I’ve picked up across the board.

-Check out Vanilla Bean Home Bakery on Instagram!
+Check out Freckle & Flora Home Bakery on Instagram!

 “I use my baby girl’s nap times for any admin during the day (and to shower 😂) but that gives me about an hour to reply to emails etc. And then my ‘work’ day starts at 18:30 once she is in bed for the night.